bitrix24/b24restdocs/api-reference/crm/contacts/index.md

 > Scope: [`crm`](../../scopes/permissions.md)
 >
-> Who can execute the methods: any user
+> Who can perform methods: depending on the method

 #|
 || **Method** | **Description** ||